shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/ionic.md

         <ol>
             <li>Cordova is the magic behind the native capabilities.
 It is an open source project that provides a native shell for a lot of platforms.</li>
             <li>This native shell has access to all the device hardware, exactly the same as any native app.</li>
+            <li>We can control the hardware via a JavaScript API</li>
             <li>The native shell runs a Webview which is a simple browser</li>
-            <li>We can control the hardware via HTLM5 for some features or via Cordova API for missing features</li>
-            <li>On top of all of that stack you can build your application using Ionic Web Components and any framework you want or not framework at all.</li>
+            <li>On top of all of that stack you can build your application using any framework you want or not framework at all.</li>
         </ol>
         <b>Your Ionic Components have therefore access to every API needed to build a complete application.</b>
     </aside>